-Problem sets (8% of final score): Submitting your completed problem set to your IA 2hrs before class will give you 1 point, there are 8 problem sets and so a total of 8 points.
+Problem sets (6% of final score): Submitting your completed problem set to your IA 2hrs before class will give you 1 point to a total of 6 points.
+There are 8 problem sets and so you need to complete and submit 6 of these to get the max points.

-Weekly quizzes (70% of final score): The midterm exam is closed book and given during indicated times.
+Midterms 1 and 2 (25% each for a total of 50%) The midterm exams are closed book and given in class.
 It covers the material discussed up until the exam (see Schedule).
-There will be three midterms.
+There will be two midterms.
 The times of these midterms can be found in the schedule.

-Final Exam (22% of final score): The final exam is given in finals week (see schedule).
+Final Exam (44% of final score): The final exam is given in finals week (see schedule).
 It is closed book and will cover the broader concepts of the entire course (cumulative).
+25% of the final will focus on material from section three.
+19% of the exam will cover broad concepts of the entire course.